-Workers in retail farm stands are entitled to overtime if the hours worked exceed the farm laborer overtime threshold in a calendar week.
+Workers in retail farm stands are entitled to overtime if the hours worked exceed 56 in a calendar week.
 If the stand sells goods not grown or produced on the farm, the workers are then entitled to overtime if the hours worked exceed 40 in a calendar week.